Therapeutic book club Greenville SC

 Who is facilitating the group?

-The group facilitator will typically be Allison Sullivan, one of the therapists at RJ.
-In the event she’s absent or won’t be leading a group, the other leaders names will be announced.
-(Luckily there’s lots of us book worm types to fill in for each other as needed)
+The group facilitator will typically be Barry Martin, MS, LPCA, one of the therapists at RJ.
+In the event she’s absent or won’t be leading a group, the other leaders names will be announced (luckily there are a lot of us book worm types to fill in for each other as needed).

 What happens if I have to miss a meeting?